The Impact of Visual Content on SEO Performance

 Metric Recommended Tool Alert Threshold Action on Deviation

-Image Search Impressions Google Search Console (Performance > Search type: Image) Drop >20% WoW Audit recent image changes, check robots/x-robots-tag, revert or optimize alt text and structured data
+Image Search Impressions Google Search Console (Performance > Search type: Image) A significant drop in performance may indicate issues.
+Audit recent image changes, check robots/x-robots-tag, revert or alt text and structured data

-Organic CTR Google Search Console (Performance) CTR <2% for target query set Test improved thumbnails, better `og:image`, rewrite meta/title to match visual intent
+Organic CTR Google Search Console (Performance) A low CTR may indicate the need for optimization.
+Test improved thumbnails, better og:image, rewrite meta/title to match visual intent

-Time on Page (Engagement) GA4 (events + session metrics) Drop >15% month-over-month Inspect visual changes, run heatmaps, A/B test visual placement
+Time on Page (Engagement) GA4 (events + session metrics) A significant drop in engagement may warrant further investigation.
+Inspect visual changes, run heatmaps, A/B test visual placement

-Largest Contentful Paint (LCP) PageSpeed Insights / Chrome UX Report LCP >2.5s (mobile) Compress images, use `loading=”lazy”`, serve next-gen formats (WebP/AVIF)
+Largest Contentful Paint (LCP) PageSpeed Insights / Chrome UX Report A high LCP may indicate performance issues.
+Compress images, use loading="lazy", serve next-gen formats (WebP/AVIF)

 Experimentation: A/B Tests and Controlled Experiments